yulmanperez/yulmanperez.github.io/_pages/about.md

 News
 ======
-1. A new study on undeground hydrogen storage will be released soon.
+1. A new study on the mass transfer mechanims in Unconventional or Sealing Formations (Shale) will be released soon.
 2. Returning to Houston for Summer 2023.